Reviewed by Annabel

 Roberts captures this transformation perfectly, from the reaction of the school jocks who don’t like it, to Betty from upstairs who does.

-The two timelines continue to alternate throughout the novel.
-In the earlier one Elvis grows up and gets his first successes with Sam Phillips at Sun Records, through the arrival of Colonel Tom Parker, getting signed to RCA, going off to Hollywood and not forgetting moving to Graceland.
-It gradually catches up with the other timeline, which is more compressed, covering a period of around eight months: from the arrival of his draft notice through Elvis joining up and going off to basic training until his mother gets seriously ill.
+The two time-lines continue to alternate throughout the novel, in the earlier one Elvis grows up and gets his first successes with Sam Phillips at Sun Records, through the arrival of Colonel Tom Parker, getting signed to RCA, going off to Hollywood and not forgetting moving to Graceland.
+It gradually catches up with the other timeline, which is more compressed.
+It covers a period of around eight months: from the arrival of his draft notice through Elvis joining up and going off to basic training until his mother gets seriously ill.
 She was just 46 when she died.

 Elvis’s relationship with his father was close enough too, but that between him and Gladys was in a whole different league.
-She lived for her son and brought him up to be a good boy, (although he had his naughty side too).
-There is a striking contrast between the Elvis that knows how to make the girls swoon on stage with a wiggle of his hips and the polite and shy young man behind the scenes.
+She lived for her son and brought him up to be a good boy.
+There is a striking contrast between the Elvis that knows how to make the girls swoon on stage with a wiggle of his hips, and the polite and shy young man behind the scenes.

-Roberts always sets Elvis’s career in context; she doesn’t overdo the biographical detail although she has done her research.
+Roberts always sets Elvis’s career in context, she doesn’t overdo the biographical detail although she has done her research.
 She keeps the business of the novel primarily to imagining his family life and this makes Graceland a truly gripping read.
-By the end of the novel I felt I knew Gladys well; she found dealing with his fame hard – it took her boy away from her.
-Naturally, I also had rather fallen for the beautiful young Elvis, who is beginning to be troubled by his fame and fortune and the prospect of being forgotten while away in the US Army.
+By the end of the book I felt I knew Gladys well and had rather fallen for the beautiful young Elvis, who is beginning to be troubled by his fame and fortune and the prospect of being forgotten when in the US Army.

 But why Elvis?
-Blame Roberts’ mum!
-Her mother is a huge fan who kept Elvis scrapbooks and annuals and Elvis was always playing in their household.
-You couldn’t ask for a better hero to write about, and Bethan Roberts’s portrait of the man and his mother is tender and insightful.
+Blame her parents!
+Bethan’s mother kept Elvis scrapbooks and annuals, and Elvis was always playing chez Roberts as she was growing up.
+You couldn’t ask for a better hero to write about, and Bethan Roberts’s portrait of the man on the cusp of becoming a world icon is tender and insightful.
 I loved this book and recommend it whether you’re an Elvis fan or not.